woocommerce/woocommerce/readme.txt

 * Fix - Echo attribute label for "empty" default option. #20256
 * Fix - Fix download sample tax rates URL format. #20272
 * Fix - Product properties should not be accessed directly PHP notice when calling `wc_get_product_attachment_props`. #20282
+* Fix - If flexslider is disabled, gallery images also need to trigger photoswipe on click. #20290
 * Enhancement - Export legacy paypal meta data in personal data exporter. #20200
 * Dev - Add an action hook after printing the cart item name. #20190
 * Localization - Use "payment tokens" terminology in exports. #20197